 Balder is also a natural fighter.
 He is extremely skilled with a blade and in other forms of weapons.
 He also once possessed the highly powerful Norn Stones.

-As the God of Light, Balder can also generate a wide arc of light of unknown energy and heat.
+As the God of Light, Balder can also generate, manipulate and control a wide variety of energy sources; his primary focus is typically the use and control of light and heat.

 One of the three sons of Odin, who formed the Warriors Three with his brothers Loki and Thor.
 Of the three, Balder was the better fighter and he was also the All-Seeing Eye of Odin.
 He was killed by Loki when he tried to stop his brother from stealing the Norn Stones out of Odin's Chamber.
 Being the All-Seeing Eye of Odin, Balder knew that Loki was evil and would turn on Asgard and the Asgardians.